 The Curriculum Committee is the major body providing oversight of the school’s M.S. educational program, including curriculum policy, design and content.
 It is the final authority except in those matters that are the explicit responsibility of other committees or are reserved to the Dean by University statute.
 The membership of this committee includes four elected and four appointed faculty members, several ex-officio school administrators, and two M.S. student representatives.

-- Carmela Alcántara (2018–2021), Associate Professor of Social Work; Associate Dean for Doctoral Education
+- Richard Hara (ex officio), Lecturer in the Discipline of Social Work; Senior Associate Dean for MSW Education

 Ex Officio members

-- Cheiku Camara, Assistant Dean for Student Services
+- Cheiku Camara, Assistant Dean for Student Affairs

-- Moira Curtain, Associate Dean for Advising & Dean of Students; Lecturer in Social Work
+- Moira Curtain, Associate Dean for Student Affairs & Dean of Students

-- Karma Lowe, Associate Dean of Diversity, Equity, Inclusion and Community Engagement
+- Karma Lowe, Senior Associate Dean for DEI, Enrollment, and Community Engagement

-- Ned Walsh, Director for Institutional Research & Evaluation
+- Ned Walsh, Director of Institutional Research and Evaluation

 What is the process for submitting a course?